afancydragon/LocalAdminRemoval/README.md

 # LocalAdminRemoval

-TBD - more explanaions on how this works

 Contact:
 - Just add an issue if you would like this tinkered with at all or adjusted slightly for your use case